Pepper (robot): Purpose

 Pepper is not a functional robot for domestic use.
 Instead, Pepper is intended "to make people enjoy life", enhance people's lives, facilitate relationships, have fun with people and connect people with the outside world.
 Pepper's creators hope that independent developers will create new content and uses for Pepper.

 Specifications

 The robot's head has four microphones, two HD cameras (in the mouth and forehead), and a 3-D depth sensor (behind the eyes).
 There is a gyroscope in the torso and touch sensors in the head and hands.
 The mobile base has two sonars, six lasers, three bumper sensors, and a gyroscope.

-It is able to run the existing content in the app store designed for SoftBank's Nao robot.
+It can run the existing content in the app store designed for SoftBank's Nao robot.

 Incidents

 In September 2015, a visitor frustrated with his customer experience in Tokyo lashed out against Pepper, damaging the unit.

 In 2018, a supermarket in Edinburgh, Scotland removed the service robot within a week as it was unpopular with customers.
 This was said to be due to high levels of background noise making the robot unable to hear questions properly, and customers being unwilling to interact with a robot when human help was available.